thehottgame/theHoTTGameGuide/docs/source/0-trinitarianism/quest-0.rst

    TrueToTrue : ⊤ → ⊤
    TrueToTrue = {!!}

+.. admonition:: Unicode

+   One can find how to type ⊤ and other unicode symbols using our :ref:`guide to emacs and list of emacs commands <emacsCommands>`.

 - enter ``C-c C-l`` (this means ``Ctrl-c Ctrl-l``).
   Whenever you do this, ``agda`` will check the document is written correctly.